 06 of 06

 Over on Catalina Island, just 26 miles offshore, the fish do fly.
-It's summer phenomenon and something you won't soon forget.
+Catalina is a fun place to go anytime, but the flying fish are a summer phenomenon and something you won't soon forget.

 Or watch the Grunion Run.
-They're fish, and they don't really run, but they do put on quite a show when they come ashore to spawn during the full moon (or the new one).
+They're fish, and they don't put on their Nikes and go for a run, but they do put on quite a show when they come ashore to spawn during the full moon (or the new one).
 At some Los Angeles beaches, you'll find "Grunion Greeters" on hand to explain and help you get the most out of being there.